Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 `.rename [old-name], [new-name]` - Removes DD points from `[old-name]` and gives them to `[new-name]`.
 Requires: + % @ #

+`.skipdd` - Skips a DD.
+Used whenever DDs are cancelled for events.
+Requires: % @ #

 Daily Deathmatch Commands (All Users):
 -------------------------------------
 `.top [number]`  - Displays ranks `[number]`-4 to n on the dd leaderboard.
 If `[number]` is omitted or invalid, defaults to displaying the top 5.